Aliases for PPP1CA Gene

 Previous GeneCards Identifiers for PPP1CA Gene

 The protein encoded by this gene is one of the three catalytic subunits of protein phosphatase 1 (PP1).
 This broadly expressed gene encodes the alpha subunit of the PP1 complex that associates with over 200 regulatory proteins to form holoenzymes which dephosphorylate their biological targets with high specificity.
 PP1 is a serine/threonine specific protein phosphatase known to be involved in the regulation of a variety of cellular processes, such as cell division, glycogen metabolism, muscle contractility, protein synthesis, and HIV-1 viral transcription.
 Increased PP1 activity has been observed in the end stage of heart failure.
 Studies suggest that PP1 is an important regulator of cardiac function and that PP1 deregulation is implicated in diabetes and multiple types of cancer.
 Three alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPP1CA Gene

 PPP1CA (Protein Phosphatase 1, Catalytic Subunit, Alpha Isozyme) is a Protein Coding gene.
-Diseases associated with PPP1CA include hiv-1.
+Diseases associated with PPP1CA include Venezuelan Equine Encephalitis and Encephalitis.
 Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include protein serine/threonine phosphatase activity and ribonucleoprotein complex binding.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and phosphoprotein phosphatase activity.
 An important paralog of this gene is PPP1CC.